AngelaJiaNan/ajax-project/README.md

 A dynamic HTML, CSS, and JavaScript solo project for users who want browse information about different breeds of dogs.

-# why I built this project
+# Why I built this project

 I wanted to build a website that would give information about different dog breeds and help others to find their dream fury little friend.